CCEMGroupTCD/DARTassembler/docs/doc_files/2_assembler.rst

 Assembler Input
 """"""""""""""""

-The DART Assembler Module is designed for generating novel transition metal complexes by specifying a metal center and coordinating ligands from a ligand database.
+The DART Assembler Module generates 3D structures of novel transition metal complexes from a database of ligands, which can either be the full :ref:`MetaLig database <metalig>` or a subset from a user-defined chemical space.
+While this page focuses on the input options for the assembler, you can read more about how the DART Assembler Module works :ref:`here <how_assembler_works>`.

 The assembler module is run from the command line by providing a single configuration file: